indictechcom/yearinreview/README.md

 Contributions to the Year in Review project are welcome!
 If you'd like to contribute, please follow these steps:

-- Fork the repository on GitHub.
+- Fork the repository on Gitlab.
 - Create a new branch for your feature or bug fix.
 - Make your changes and ensure that the project builds successfully.
 - Test your changes thoroughly.